 The NEWLY ELECTED DISTRICT ATTORNEY SEMINAR is a one-and-a-half-day course specifically designed for newly elected District Attorneys.
 Conducted every other year, in conjunction with the Mid-Winter Meeting, this course features topics of vital importance to the new District Attorney.

 “Special topics” courses are presented each year on a wide variety of issues.
-Some of the seminars recently presented include: Prosecuting Homicide Cases; Search and Seizure for Law Enforcement; Advanced Techniques in Narcotics for Law Enforcement; Trial Advocacy Skills; Drug and Alcohol Prosecutions; and Criminal Law Update.
+Some of the seminars recently presented include: Drug Delivery Resulting in Death; Child Abuse Training for Prosecutors; Advanced Search and Seizure for Law Enforcement; Trial Advocacy; Technology; Drug and Alcohol Prosecutions; and Criminal Law Update.

 In 1992, the Pennsylvania District Attorneys Institute was certified by the Continuing Legal Education (CLE) Board as an accredited CLE provider.